Follow

 How can I extract Image GPS data in Java?

-There are many ways you can extract this data from the image in Java.
+There are many ways for you to extract GPS data from an image in Java.
 You can use ImageIO, Apache Tika or our JDeli library.

 They all give an easy and simple way to extract the metadata in just one or a few lines of code.